Customised Diet Chart

 The Bottom Line

 There doesn’t seem to be anything specifically fattening about rice.
 Different studies link it to both weight loss and weight gain.
 However, of the two types of rice, there is no question that brown rice is much more nutritious than white rice.
 Non-sticky rice may also be the better choice for people who are sensitive to blood sugar swings or have diabetes.
 It all seems to boil down to watching your serving size and following an overall healthy and balanced diet.
+If you wish to discuss about any specific problem, you can consult a dietitian-nutritionist.

 Vitamins are very important and essential for the body.
 Vitamins are a form of nutrients, which must be consumed strictly for proper body functioning and building strong immunity.
 Vitamin pills are an ideal and easy source of essential vitamins.
 However, having food items, which are rich in vitamins is a much healthier option.
 Eating foods rich in vitamins helps your body obtain abundant nutrients as per the requirement of the body.
 In this manner, you will be able to gain all the required vitamins by eating various types of foods.